 Our optimized global logistics network meets customer needs with a single, integrated pickup and delivery system.
 Through the network’s use of innovative technologies and our intermodal shifting strategy, we are able to reduce inefficiencies and their associated environmental impacts, such as greenhouse gas emissions.
 Through improvements to this optimized network, we are making the smart logistics network a reality.

 Network Planning Tools

 Our Network Planning Tool (NPT) applies advanced analytics, artificial intelligence, and operations research to refine the network, improve utilization of assets, and provide new levels of efficiency.
-This technology helps us optimize the package flow, from customers’ loading docks, through our network of hubs and sorts, and to their final destinations.
+This technology helps us optimize the package flow, from customers’ loading docks, through our network of hubs, and to their final destinations.
 Package flow optimization and hub optimization are rolled into one tool that tells us the most efficient way to run our network each day, even when volumes spike and destinations change.
 NPT will be fully implemented in U.S. operations by 2020.

 As these technology-driven investments are fully deployed, they will help us achieve our goal of reducing absolute GHG emissions across our global ground operations by 12 percent by 2025.

 When our customers choose a delivery time, we choose the most efficient transportation modes to meet that commitment.
 That may mean using a truck instead of a plane, or a train instead of a truck.
 Since these various modes of transportation in our sector have different energy intensities (energy required per unit of volume transported), UPS uses an intermodal shifting strategy.
 It allows us to fluidly shift transport modes in real time to reduce energy intensity whenever possible – just by choosing UPS, our customers are getting the delivery made in the most efficient way for the environment, guaranteed.